lucasvribeiro/find-congressmen/README.md

 ### Rest API

 The data displayed in this application are provided by a public Rest API.
-The API docs are available at https://dadosabertos.camara.leg.br/swagger/api.html
+The API docs are available [here.](https://dadosabertos.camara.leg.br/swagger/api.html)

+### Purpose

+This project was developed for a practice test for front-end developer.
+The test description can be foun [here.](https://github.com/lucasvribeiro/find-congressmen/blob/master/test-description.md)